kartenkarsten/leaflet-layer-overpass/README.md

 map.addLayer(opl);
 ```
-In order to get an valid query the [Overpass-turbo IDE](http://overpass-turbo.eu/) might help.
+In order to get a valid query the [Overpass-turbo IDE](http://overpass-turbo.eu/) might help.

-## What are the options ?
+## What are the options?
 You can specify an options object as an argument of L.OverPassLayer.
 ```javascript
 options: {